Characters in the Novels of the Company: Rutherford

 Rutherford is the first Inkling we meet.
 He is about 30 years old in 2350, portly and asthmatic.
 He is an incurable romantic and has created for himself the persona of an English academic, even though he was born on the Moon to American parents, who helped him avoid being declared "eccentric".
 Rutherford is not the name he was born with.
 He is the "ideas" man of the group.

 Ellsworth-Howard

 Foxen "Foxy" Ellsworth-Howard is a genetic designer responsible for the creation of the Company's operatives.
 He too would like to be seen as an academic of sorts, but thanks to an upbringing in a family of "neo-punks" he cannot look or sound the part.
 His speech consists of obscene gutter-slang, and his head has been rendered hairless and studded with steel rivets.
-He also suffers from bipolar disorder.
+He also has bipolar disorder.
 The medications he takes for this leave him in a bad mood most of the time.

 Like most inhabitants of the time, and unlike his fellow Inklings, Ellsworth-Howard cannot read.
 However he can create creatures from raw DNA using his "buke", or personal computer.